Joseph Kibweteere

-Joseph Kibweteere (1932 – disappeared or died 17 March 2000) was one of the leaders of the Movement for the Restoration of the Ten Commandments of God, a group that splintered from the Catholic Church in Uganda and became infamous after 778 of its members were found dead.
+Joseph Kibweteere (1932 – disappeared or died 17 March 2000) was a Ugandan Catholic lay preacher and one of the leaders of the Movement for the Restoration of the Ten Commandments of God, a group that splintered from the Catholic Church in Uganda and became infamous after 778 of its members were found dead.
 Although Kibweteere was assumed to have died in the incident, the Ugandan police shortly afterwards issued a warrant for arrest against the other leaders of the group.
 In 2014 it was announced by the Uganda National Police that there were reports that Kibweteere was hiding in Malawi.

 Biography

 Joseph Kibweteere was born in 1932 in Kishariro, Ntungamo District, Uganda.
 He attended the Catholic Secondary School in Nyamitanga, Mbarara Town; there, Kibweteere was seen as very able and social, and made many friends and social connections.
 In 1955, he joined the St Georges Teacher Training College in Ibanda.
 By this time, he had become very well known amongst the Ugandan Catholic hierarchy, and so while at St Georges he rose very quickly in the teaching hierarchy.
 By 1956, he had been promoted to headmaster at his first post at Rushooka Primary School, from there promoted to headmaster at the Kishariiro Primary School, before becoming the assistant supervisor for Catholic schools in his region in 1959.

 In 1960 he married Tereza Kuribakanya (1934 – 10 April 2025), who was secretary of the Uganda Land Commission.
 They had eight children.
 By 1963, Kibweteere was one of the most wealthy and influential men in Catholic education in the country of Uganda.
 He ran for political office in 1980 and owned enough land to donate some land for a school of his own design.
-The Catholic school he founded and led was orthodox and at that point he had a positive image in the community.
+The Catholic school he founded and led was orthodox; at that point, KKibweteere had a positive image in the community.

 During his life, Uganda experienced both religious and political upheaval, which likely influenced him.
 The strongest of these influences may have been religious movements that emphasized miracles and Marian apparitions.
 In 1984 he claimed to be experiencing sightings of the Virgin Mary.
 This vision had been brought to him by Credonia Mwerinde.